SENG330/course/assn3-bdd.md

 1. GIVEN I want to boot my Home Automation System
       WHEN I log in as an admin AND I open the app's admin interface THEN I need to see a blank screen
-        AND the list of Devices found in my home
+        OR the list of Devices found in my home

 # Scenario: Booting Home Automation System (Hub)
 1. GIVEN the Home Automation System is functional